herefishyfish/google-maps-vue-tutorialkit/src/content/tutorial/2-interacting-with-google-maps/2-adding-map-elements/2-marker-icons/content.md

 - A remote URL
 - A local file path
 - A Base64 string
-- A native image object (iOS/Android)
+- A native image object (Bitmap for Android or a UIImage for iOS)

 Below is an example that loads an image from the web.
 You can easily switch this out for a local file or a Base64 string if you prefer.